AOSC-Dev/aoscc/2016/README.md

   - Next year's AOSCC location.

-Following will be Junde Yhi's brief introduction to [T.B.D], and Xiaoxing Ye hosting a lucky draw for licenses for CodeWeaver's CrossOver.
+Following will be Junde Yhi's brief introduction to [T.B.D], and Xiaoxing Ye hosting a lucky draw for licenses for CodeWeavers' CrossOver.

 ### Day 2: Knowledge worth sharing